sensu/sensu-go/CONTRIBUTING.md

-Changes to any existing component or functionality of the system that does not cause breaking changes to users or developers go here. _Changed_ is distinguishable from _Fixed_ in that it is a change to intentional functionality.
+Changes to any existing component or functionality of the system that does not cause breaking changes to users or developers go here. _Changed_ is distinguishable from _Fixed_ in that it is an intentional change to existing functionality.

 Examples: